folio-org/mod-data-loader/README.md

  - `char_select` - select a specific char (parameter) from the field and compare it to the indicated value (value) - ranges can be passed in as well (ex.
 1-3). `LDR` indicates that the data from the leader field should be used for this condition and not the data of the field itself
  - `remove_ending_punc` remove punctuation at the end of the data field
+ - `trim_period` if the last char in the field is a period it is removed
  - `trim` remove leading and trailing spaces from the data field

 Example: